debrouwere/draughtsman/README.md

 For additional convenience, you may want to deamonize the application and run it after login or startup just like your web server.
 Use whatever method or tool you prefer; upstart is a good bet if you're on Ubuntu.

+## An example

+You can see an example in action by cd'ing to wherever you have draughtsman installed and running `cake build; bin/draughtsman ./test/example`.